bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 Instead, we can set up a hook on the `Targetable` component: whenever it is despawned, go through the list of entities stored in the `targeted_by` field and set their `Target` to `None`.
 Because adding and removing components can only be done in the context of exclusive world access, hooks are always run *immediately*, leaving no opportunity for desynchronization.

-In the future, we intend to use hooks and observers to [replace `RemovedComponents`], make our hierarchy management more robust, create a first-party replacement for [`bevy_eventlistener`] as part of our UI work and [build out relations].
+In the future, we intend to use hooks and observers to [replace `RemovedComponents`], [make our hierarchy management more robust], create a first-party replacement for [`bevy_eventlistener`] as part of our UI work and [build out relations].
 These are powerful, abstract tools: we can't wait to see the mad science the community cooks up!

 When you're ready to get started, check out the [`component hooks`] and [`observers`] examples for the API details.